American Privacy Rights Act: Previous comprehensive data privacy bills

 There have been multiple attempts to pass a comprehensive data privacy law, such as the Personal Data Privacy and Security Act of 2009 and the American Data Privacy and Protection Act (ADPPA) in 2022.
 Both had bipartisan support and passed committees, but were not brought up for a vote.
-A common sticking point in debates over these laws is the relationship between the federal law and current or future state laws.
-While the first draft of the APRA would have superseded state privacy laws, a June 2024 revision clarified state laws could place more stringent regulations on privacy.
-There has also been disagreement about enforcement, including whether users could use the laws as a basis to sue companies directly for privacy violations.
-Senator Cantwell, one of the lawmakers behind the APRA, opposed the ADPPA on the basis of its enforcement.
+A common sticking point in debates over these laws, including the APRA, is the extent to which the federal law would preempt current or future state laws.
+There has also been disagreement about enforcement, including whether users could use the laws as a basis to sue companies directly (a private right of action) for privacy violations.
+Senator Cantwell, one of the lawmakers behind the APRA, opposed the ADPPA on the basis of its enforcement, which is part of why it ultimately stalled, according to The Verge.

 The idea of a comprehensive federal data protection law gained increased attention and support in the early 2020s.
-Privacy experts, technologist journalists, and consumer advocacy organizations have spoken in support of ADPPA and others, like APRA, which focus on "data minimization" rather than "notice and consent" ("notice and choice") frameworks.
+Privacy experts, technology journalists, and consumer advocacy organizations have spoken in support of ADPPA and others, like APRA, which focus on "data minimization" rather than "notice and consent" ("notice and choice") frameworks.
 Notice and consent is the standard, widely criticized for its failure to provide real protections for user privacy, by which a company displays a notification to users inviting them to read lengthy legal documents about their use of data and asking them to accept the terms in order to continue using the website or application.
 Data minimization places limits on what data can be collected in the first place rather than simply dictate how use of data is communicated.
 US President Joe Biden included the importance of such a data privacy law in his 2023 State of the Union address.